 By implementing APIs or other system integration interfaces, companies can integrate their supply chain management systems with external partners’ systems.
 Thus, this enables seamless data exchange and synchronization.
 For example, an ecommerce company can integrate its order management system with a logistics provider’s system using APIs to automatically update shipment status.
 For a more detailed discussion on data integration, see my article, The Best Ways To Access Data – Tech Solutions To Unlock Your Data Silos.

-4. Make Use of Automation Such As Robotic Process Automation (RPA) And AI to Digitize Processes
+5. Make Use of Automation Such As Robotic Process Automation (RPA) And AI to Digitize Processes.

-Implementing Partner Relationship Management (PRM) Platforms can definitely increase data interoperability.
+Implementing Partner Relationship Management (PRM) Platforms can definitely increase your supply chain’s data interoperability.
 For example, there are Supplier Relationship Management (SRM) systems that enable companies to collaborate closely with suppliers.
-For SRM platforms this can include sharing critical data such as demand forecasts and production plans in real-time.
-As a result this leads to better supply chain coordination and data interoperability.
+With these types of systems, supply chain partners can share critical data such as demand forecasts and production plans in real-time.
+As a result this leads to better partner coordination and data interoperability.
 For more on supplier management, see my article, Supplier Management: Optimize, Make Compliant, Assure Quality, Mitigate Where Risky.

-6. Employ Cloud-Based Solutions for Improved Data Interoperability
+7. Employ Cloud-Based Solutions for Improved Data Interoperability.

 Adopting cloud-based solutions allows supply chain stakeholders to access and share data from anywhere at any time.
 Also, these solutions offer real-time access to information, enabling better decision-making and improved collaboration.
 Further, cloud solutions often come with built-in integration capabilities that make it easier to connect with various supply chain partners and systems.
 For example, a cloud-based inventory management system enables suppliers, manufacturers, and retailers to view real-time inventory levels.
 Thus, improving coordination and data interoperability across the supply chain network.